imjasonh/globetrotter/README.md

 The goal of the game is for players to explore, conquer and defend a planet, primarily using their Rover piece, which players take turns moving and performing actions.

-## The Board
+## Planet

-The board is a [snub dodecahedron](https://en.wikipedia.org/wiki/Snub_dodecahedron), with 12 pentagonal spaces and 80 equilateral triangle spaces.
+Each planet is a [snub dodecahedron](https://en.wikipedia.org/wiki/Snub_dodecahedron), with 12 pentagonal spaces and 80 equilateral triangle spaces.
 The bottom pentagon and its surrounding 14 triangles are not used, so the playable board has 11 pentagonal spaces and 66 triangle spaces.
 The 11 pentagonal spaces are called HQ spaces.

 The spaces should have magnets embedded to firmly attach pieces even upside down, and the globe should spin to let players see all sides.